jppay/star-prgm/README.md

 # star-prgm
-Programs for displaying stars in various shapes - pyramid, reverse pyramid and diamond
+Programs for displaying stars in various shapes - pyramid, reverse pyramid and diamond - for fun (actually JLT)